gustafnk/microservice-websites/index.md

 ### [Client-side constraints](#client-side-constraints)

 The environment on the server and the client (the different browsers) are not alike.
-On the client-side, you are constrained by the user’s device, network quality, and runtime.
-Also, compared to the server-side, there’s a high degree of *diversity* of devices, network quality, and runtime.
+On the client-side, you are constrained by the user's device, network quality, and runtime.
+Also, compared to the server-side, there's a high degree of *diversity* of devices, network quality, and runtime.
 The web is messy – which is a good argument for using [Progressive Enhancement](https://en.wikipedia.org/wiki/Progressive_enhancement).

 <a name="some-mobile-devices-have-a-slow-cpu"></a>